PPC Interview Questions and Answers (How to Hire a PPC Manager)

 Answer: Click-Through Rate (CTR) refers to the number of times someone “clicks” your ad when they see it on the SERP compared to the number of times it was viewed.
 Clicks divided by Impressions = CTR

-Answer: Quality Score is determined by how beneficial and relevant your advertisement is for the user.
-It’s primarily based on the ad’s CTR, relevance of the keywords, and quality of the landing page.
-To increase your quality score, write better ads to generate a higher CTR, separate keywords into more related ad groups, and update the landing page to show highly relevant content or products.
+Answer: Quality Score determines how helpful and relevant your advertisement is for the user.
+It’s primarily based on the ad’s CTR, keywords' relevance, and landing page quality_.
+To increase your quality score, write better ads to generate a higher CTR, separate keywords into more related ad groups, and update the landing page to show highly relevant content or products._

 Related Articles: